-My husband and I along with LC, ZM, and about 10 other Scouts spent last week at Camp Drake.
-(JD and DS are working on staff at one of our council camps this summer, so they didn’t go with us.)
-Since ZM has now crossed over to Scouts BSA, my husband and I finally get to attend long term camp together.
+My husband and I along with LC, ZM, and about 10 other Scouts spent a week at Camp Drake in 2012.
+(JD and DS were working on staff at one of our council camps that summer, so they didn’t go with us.)
+Since ZM had crossed over to Scouts BSA, my husband and I finally got to attend long term camp together.
 Yeah!

 Our troop does a three year rotation for summer camp.
 We attend one of the Scout camps at S bar F Scout Ranch one year, Camp Lewallen the second year, and an out of council camp the third year.
 We also do a second week of summer camp at Swift Base for Catholic Adventure Week every year, so we make at least one trip to “The Ranch” every year.
 This was our year to go out of council, and we selected Camp Drake based on some research of camps within about a 4 hour drive and a recommendation from a local troop which attended Camp Drake last year.

 Camp Drake Review

 Camp Robert Drake is located in eastern Illinois, near Champaign-Urbana.
 One reason we go out of council on a regular basis is that we want our scouts to have the chance to participate in some program opportunities not offered at our council camps.
 Camp Drake did not disappoint.
 They offer a very wide selection of merit badges.
 Several of our scouts participated in their older boy program, called Vermilion Trex, which included things like an introduction to scuba in the pool, offsite ziplining and horseback riding, and an overnight canoe trip.